Under Obama, coal country fights for its way of life

 "THE EPA'S ON STEROIDS"

-Lieser, the long-time coal miner, remembers another regulatory campaign in the 1980s, when concerns over acid rain eventually led to a meaty section of Clean Air Act of 1990.
-Burning coal releases toxins such as mercury, sulphur dioxide and nitrogen oxides, the latter two contributing to acid rain.
+Lieser, the longtime coal miner, remembers another regulatory campaign in the 1980s, when concerns over acid rain eventually led to a meaty section of Clean Air Act of 1990.
+Burning coal releases toxins such as mercury, sulfur dioxide and nitrogen oxides, the latter two contributing to acid rain.

 "They shut down mines and people lost their jobs, houses," Lieser said, speaking in a conference room at the Century Mine.
 "But this time the EPA's on steroids.
 This will be Death Valley if we lose the coal mines here.
 We won't have anything."